Naming Things in BlocklyProp

-- Use a unique name for each variable, function, and array used in your project.
+- Use a unique name for each constant, variable, array, and function used in your project.
 Do not try to give a function and a variable the same name, for example.

 - Names are case-sensitive, so be consistent with capitalization.
 To BlocklyProp, foo and Foo are two different names!

 - By C-language convention, constant names use all capital letters.
 So, BlocklyProp automatically transforms each constant name you enter to all-caps.
 That helps to tell apart variables and constants when reading your code.

 - Make a habit of using letters, numbers, and underscores only.
 BlocklyProp will replace "illegal" characters, including spaces with underscores.
 However, in general its good to practice not using illegal characters, as they won't work in C and many other languages.